Department of Psychology

 Biography

-Alaa is a third-year doctoral student in the Psychometrics program at Morgan State University.
+Alaa is a fourth-year doctoral student in the Psychometrics program at Morgan State University.
 She has a Master's degree and a Bachelor's degree in Psychology.
 Her primary research interest is how technology (video and artificial intelligence) can be leveraged to develop psychometric tools, and adapting instruments for use in different cultures.
 Her secondary research interest is in mental health promotion.

 Undergraduate Courses Taught